 The presence of a peaceful atmosphere and positive ambience offers its visitors with a soothing experience.
 So, how about finding yourself amidst these historical lanes and getting lost in the valleys of divinity?

-Located at Alampur and dating back to the 7th century, Navabrahma temples is a group of nine Shiva temples which were built by the Badami Chalukya rulers.
+Located at Alampur and dating back to the 7th century, Navabrahma temple is a group of nine Shiva temples which were built by the Badami Chalukya rulers.
 It is believed that Alampur is the place where Lord Brahma was given the power of creating the universe by Lord Shiva.

 Therefore, these temples are considered as sites of great importance and are visited by tourists and devotees from all over the district.
 The temples are known for their commendable architecture which depicts the culture and the lifestyle of the Chalukya rulers.
 You should not miss visiting these historic temples if love exploring ancient beauties